Last Updated on

 Are you becoming frustrated selling your art online?
 Do you find it difficult to generate traffic to your artist website?
 Maybe you need to start focusing more on your artist blog.
-In this post, discover why artists who blog are successful selling art online.
+In this post, discover why artists who blog are successful in selling art online.

-Why Artists Who Blog are Successful
+Why Artists Who Blog Are Successful Selling Art Online

 Blogs have come a long way from when they started.
-In the beginning most people who blogged used it as a journal or diary.
+In the beginning, most people who blogged used it as a journal or diary.
 Now blogs are an important part of a marketing strategy.